alibaihaqi/java-docs/src/spring-boot/mvc-app.md

 Here is the example when you put the required param in the code but the param is missing.

 ![Param Missing](/assets/springboot/param-missing.png)

+For logging, `Spring Boot Starter Web` is already included logging dependency called `spring-boot-starter-logging` with default `Logback with SLF4j`